Staggered (film): Production

 The film was Clunes' directorial debut.
 He said "I was asked, and it's not the sort of thing you say no to, really".
-It was shot in Barra, Western Isles, Scotland, Kent, London, and Newcastle upon Tyne England in 42 days on 24 May and 5 July 1993.
+It was shot in Barra, Western Isles, Scotland, Kent, London, and Newcastle upon Tyne England in 42 days between 24 May and 5 July 1993.

 Reception

 Time Out said that the film was a "low-budget farce has a frustrating tendency to set up promising situations only to squander them" but that the project was "amusing and eventful, none the less".
 The review in Variety had a similar take, although it singled out Chancellor's character, Carmen, as being the best in the film describing her as having "more dark currents than a buttered bun."

 The film opened in the United Kingdom on 108 screens on 8 July 1994 and grossed £245,516 in its opening weekend to take third place.